aniket1899/Elon-Musk-Twitter-analysis/README.md

 ### Topic modeling and sentiment/emotion analysis of Elon Musk's all time Tweets with an academic paper.
 LDA, Top2Vec, BERT.

 Data collection:
-> Tweets were scraped using the library: [SNScrape](https://github.com/JustAnotherArchivist/snscrape)
+> Tweets (including replies) were scraped using the library: [SNScrape](https://github.com/JustAnotherArchivist/snscrape)

 Topic modeling: